Joy Gregory and Hew Locke on history and the high seas

 JG: Those things can be both painful and infuriating.
 The country belongs to all of us, as does our shared history, and we should be showing both sides of the mirror.

-‘In Plain Sight: Transatlantic Slavery and Devon’ will be on at Royal Albert Memorial Museum & Art Gallery (RAMM), Exeter, until 29 May.
+‘In Plain Sight: Transatlantic Slavery and Devon’ Royal Albert Memorial Museum & Art Gallery (RAMM), Exeter, 29 January to 29 May 2022.
 50% off exhibitions and 10% off in shop and café with National Art Pass.